Wilbur Cross High School: Academics

 Wilbur Cross has four career-themed "academies": Business & Fine Arts, Health & Culinary Sciences, Law & Public Service, and the International Academy of Digital Arts & Sciences.

 Wilbur Cross High School offers 15 Advanced Placement (AP) Classes.
 Students are required to take the exams.
 The exam fee is covered by the school district.

+Wilbur Cross High School has a reputation for diversity, with a student body predominantly composed of Hispanic/Latino students.
+Approximately 25% of the students are enrolled in Advanced Placement (AP) courses, where academic rigor is more emphasized compared to standard classes, which make up the remaining 75% and often lack encouragement for students to challenge themselves.
+However, discussions have emerged within the community about the school's capacity, as it currently exceeds its maximum enrollment by 500 students, raising concerns about potential closure or restructuring.

 Athletics

 Wilbur Cross's mascot is the Governor, in recognition of the school's namesake.
 They compete in the Oronoque Division of the Southern Connecticut Conference.
 These sports are offered: